Tomy8s/About/README.md

 *Project in group of four, all decisions aroung functionality, planning and implementation taken by us, without instruction from Makers Academy

 ## Self-learning
-I have taken many online courses since September 2015, on topics such as: Ruby, Rails, Python, HTML, CSS, JavaScript, PHP, SQL and Git.
+I have taken many online courses since September 2015, on topics such as: Ruby, Rails, Python, HTML, CSS, JavaScript, PHP, SQL, R and Git.
 For a full list [click here](self-learning.md).

 ## Formal Education
 ### Privet Language School, Kaliningrad, Russia (Aug 2012 and Aug 2014)